Phoenix

 • Valleywise Health Foundation

 The Phoenix Chapter has maintained long-lasting relationships with our partnering organizations for over 25 years.
 As our community grows and develops, our partnerships evolve in dynamic ways.
-Annually, our mother daughter teams provide thousands of hours of service in countless ways such as; preparing food boxes for distribution at food banks, hosting holiday events, playing bingo with residents living in senior care facilities, providing after school tutoring for young children, and serving meals to people and families who struggle daily with hardships.
+Annually, our mother-daughter teams provide thousands of hours of service in countless ways such as; preparing food boxes for distribution at food banks, hosting holiday events, building beds for children, helping animals find a forever home, and serving meals to people and families who struggle daily with hardships.
 Our chapter thrives in partnership with these organizations.

 Leadership Development